 Four incredible, well-marked routes, along a beautiful Connecticut shoreline and through a classic New England countryside are featured in this popular bike tour.
 Choose your route on the day of the Bloomin' Metric®.
 You can switch routes during the early portions of your ride as the routes overlap for a few miles.
 Our routes have extensive ride marshal and police support to keep everything running smoothly and safely.

-This course offers fairly easy terrain.
-We plan on starting the ride at approximately 9:30 am along a shared route with all the other riders as it travels from the shoreline of Westport, with beautiful views of Long Island Sound, into Southport Harbor and turning slightly north of Route 1 in Fairfield.
+This route offers fairly easy terrain along a shared route with all the other riders as it travels from the shoreline of Westport, with beautiful views of Long Island Sound, into Southport Harbor and turning slightly north of Route 1 in Fairfield.
 As you head back west into Westport you'll pass by old farmlands and a hunt club.

 8:30 AM – 9:30 AM This route travels slightly more inland than the shortest route but still shares views of Long Island Sound in Westport.
 As you continue north into Fairfield, you begin to ascend Greenfield Hill, known for it blooming dogwood trees, for which the Bloomin' Metric® was named.

 Remember, this is not a race.
 It's a bike tour with plenty to see, so take your time and enjoy the scenery.
 This route only passes through two towns – Westport and Fairfield but both offer beautiful shoreline and inland views.

 The terrain is a combination of rolling with some hills and plenty of flat sections.
 The course will travel just north of the Merritt Parkway passing through some horse farm country before you make your way back into Westport and to the one food stop on this route.
 From there, there will be a series of nice long downhills and gentle undulations before you start heading back to Sherwood Island State Park.
 Access to cues & map and GPX file for the 40 km route for download will be available a few weeks prior to the event.